Raiyas91/Sales-Insights/README.md

 **Solution**
 Sales director of the AltiQ hardware, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
 So, he hired a team of data people to complete this task.

-**AIMS Grid
-**By using the AIMS grid project management tool, we made sure what are the purpose, stakeholder, end result and success criteria of our project.